23MorganDev/foodielicious/README.md

 .env: The environment variables file. package.json: The project's dependencies and scripts.
 README.md: This file, providing an overview of the project.

+**Development still on-going, more features will be added.
+---Saving and liking features
+---Create user accounts(DB)
 Deployment
 To deploy the application, you can use a hosting platform like Netlify, Vercel, or GitHub Pages.
 Make sure to build the production version of the app before deploying: